The Blue Heeler is a unique and special herding dog from Australia.

 Slow introductions and socialization to a range of dogs at a young age will help to combat this.

-If they are given plenty of reassurance they should soon warm to the new people and dogs.
+If given plenty of reassurance they should soon warm to the new people and dogs.

 As they were originally bred to herd, they have quite a strong prey drive.